 “I found Marion in the Deep Web,” Kochanski continued, “They said he was talented, Paris-trained, ‘a photographic eye and a master’s hand in his brushstrokes.’
 So I hired him to do a fake of my Vermeer for an insurance fraud scheme.
 Sanchez was taking the painting to him that night he was murdered.”

-Shot number two and Kochanski added, “Marion is married with a wife, two kids in private school but no one is buying his paintings.
+A third shot and Kochanski added, “Marion is married with a wife, two kids in private school but no one is buying his paintings.
 Where does his family’s income come from?
 Hmm?
 I look into it with the techies’ help.

 “So the wife’s relatives send them a small monthly check.
 Marion is also getting payments into his bank account from a rich lawyer in Chicago named Jim Sichet for doing a family portrait.
 That’s the same cutthroat that keeps trying to take over my Pierre Building.
 But even counting public aid, it still doesn’t add up to the money Marion’s family is spending.”